pydata/xarray/doc/data-structures.rst

 methods (like pandas) for transforming datasets into new objects.

-For removing variables, you can select and drop an explicit list of variables by using the by indexing with a list of names or using the :py:meth:`~xray.Dataset.drop` methods to return a new ``Dataset``.
+For removing variables, you can select and drop an explicit list of variables by indexing with a list of names or using the :py:meth:`~xray.Dataset.drop` methods to return a new ``Dataset``.
 These operations keep around coordinates: